Opinion: Three Strikes packed prisons, clogged courts

 It stripped people of their mana and broke up families and whānau without enhancing public safety.

 It can be hard to trust judges and easy to second-guess their decisions based on press releases and social-media posts.
+In the absence of evidence that three strikes regimes keep anyone safer, however, basic human rights principles dictate that we leave judges with the discretion to decide appropriate sentences on a case-by-case basis.

 Carrie Leonetti is an Associate Professor at the University of Auckland Law School and a former criminal defence lawyer from California.